Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/module-7.md

 Tables predominantly present numerical data, such as comparing characteristics like height and depth or listing product prices.

-Tables contribute to the accuracy, completeness, and readability of technical documents.
-Each table should be accompanied by an introductory sentence that provides context and summarizes the information presented in the table.

-Tables do make it easy to compare information.
-Tables can show trends or patterns of increasing or decreasing activity.
+> Tables do make it easy to compare information.
+It can show trends or patterns of increasing or decreasing activity.

-A table consists of a group of rows and columns of data.
-At the top of each column is a column heading, which defines or identifies the contents of that column.

-Along the left edge of the table, there may be row headings, which define or identify the contents of those rows.

 ## Steps to Prepare Tables in a Technical Document